 Childhelp is an organization that has programs to prevent child abuse and provide services to victims.
 Childhelp will have a raffle starting February 5 to raise funds.
-Michael Medoro,
+Benah Parker,

-chief development officer of Childhelp, will tell us more about the organization and its mission.
+Childhelp National Director of Prevention Education, will tell us more about the organization and its mission.

 #ImagineASolution is an effort to create a discussion of hunger in Arizona and to involve people in finding a solution.
 Five videos have been created to help do that.
 The first is a general overview of hunger featuring people like Congresswoman Kirsten Sinema, who struggled with hunger as a child.
 Cynthia Zwick, executive director of the Arizona Community Action Association, and Angie Rodgers, president and CEO of the Arizona Association of Food Banks, will tell us more.